WEC-Sim/WEC-Sim/source/tutorials.rst

 Two-Body Point Absorber (RM3)
 ----------------------------------
 This section describes the application of the WEC-Sim code to model the Reference Model 3 (RM3) two-body point absorber WEC.
-This example application is provided in the WEC-Sim code release in the ``$WECSIM/tutorials`` directory.
+The `RM3 tutorial <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials/RM3>`_ is provided in the WEC-Sim code release in the ``$WECSIM/tutorials/RM3`` directory.

-Device Geometry
+RM3 Device Geometry
 ^^^^^^^^^^^^^^^^^^^^^^^
 The RM3 two-body point absorber WEC has been characterized both numerically and experimentally as a result of the DOE-funded `Reference Model Project <http://energy.sandia.gov/rmp>`_.
 The RM3 is a two-body point absorber consisting of a float and a reaction plate.
 Full-scale dimensions of the RM3 and its mass properties are shown below.